Fast quantum state discrimination with nonlinear PTP channels: PTP Models

 Expanding about the midpoint $ {\bf R} = ( {\bf r}_\alpha + {\bf r}_\beta )/2$ gives, to second order in $|{\bf r}_{\alpha} - {\bf r}_{\beta}|$,

-We note the two distinct sources of expansivity in (\ref{qubit expansivity gradient expansion}): Any antisymmetric part of $G({\bf R})$, if present, doesn't contribute to the expansivity, but positive eigenvalues in the symmetric part do.
-This is an alternative expression of the same results we found above for $d | {\bf r} |^2/dt$, and for the ${\rm tr}[G_{+}({\bf r})]$ term in the divergence.
+Here the coupling $g=1$ is added to indicate the presence of nonlinearity.
+We note the two distinct sources of expansivity in (\ref{qubit expansivity gradient expansion}): The antisymmetric part of $G({\bf R})$ doesn't contribute to the expansivity, but positive eigenvalues in the symmetric part do.
+This is an alternative expression of the same results we found above for $d | {\bf r} |^2/dt$, and for the ${\rm tr}[G_{\! +}({\bf r})]$ term in the divergence.
 The second term contributes to expansivity if the symmetric part of the matrix $K \in {\mathbb R}^{3 \times 3}$ has positive eigenvalues.

-In the remainder of this section we apply this geometric characterization to a state-dependent CPTP channel with torsion \cite{PhysRevLett.81.3992,150706334},
+In the remainder of this section we apply this geometric characterization to a state-dependent CPTP channel with torsion \cite{MielnikJMP80,PhysRevLett.81.3992,150706334},

 Here $J_z$ is an SO(3) generator. $G({\bf r}) \in {\mathbb R}^{3 \times 3} $ is antisymmetric and hence $|{\bf r}|$-preserving. $G({\bf r})$ generates $z$ rotations with a rate that increases linearly with Bloch coordinate $z$, changing direction for $z<0$, a type of twist.
 The divergence (\ref{qubit flow divergence equation}) vanishes everywhere and the flow is incompressible.
 The vorticity (\ref{qubit flow curl equation}) is ${\bm \omega} = (-x, -y, 2 z ) g $.
 The $z$ component $\omega^3$ describes rigid body rotation within each plane of constant $z$, with a $z$-dependent frequency, while $\omega^{1}$ and $\omega^{2}$ reflect the associated shear.
 We can use (\ref{qubit expansivity gradient expansion}) to discover expansive trajectories: In the torsion model (\ref{torsion model}), the matrix $K^{a b}({\bf R})$ defined in (\ref{qubit expansivity gradient expansion}) is